 Having this option to order by phone would allow the mobile visitor to carry on with the transaction without having to stare into their screen or mess around with clunky mobile interfaces in a potentially busy environment.

-A recent study by RingBoost found that vanity phone numbers were 33% likely to drive clicks in mobile ads than their generic counterparts.
+A study by RingBoost found that vanity phone numbers were 33% likely to drive clicks in mobile ads than their generic counterparts.

 Even though the context is through ads, it’s important to consider the underlying reasons behind this.